Reviews You Can Rely On

 Bike Locks If You're Not Wearing Spandex

-Aside from weight, let's think about how a lock fits into your life — or, more accurately, how it's going to fit into your bag or on your bike.
-Bigger in some ways is better (a larger lock allows you to lock it to more stuff), but if you carry a small messenger bag already stuffed or purses, you might not be able to carry it around.
+Aside from weight, let's think about how a lock fits into your life — or, more accurately, how it will fit into your bag or on your bike.
+In some ways, bigger is better (a larger lock allows you to lock it to more stuff), but if you carry a small messenger bag already stuffed or purses, you might not be able to carry it around.
 Most bike locks come with a frame mount, but be sure that the one you want to purchase does and that it will fit your bike.

-And perhaps half of you are rolling your eyes right now, but pick a model you can actually use.
-Nothing's worse than trying to man-handle a lock when you're running late.
+And perhaps half of you are rolling your eyes right now, but pick a model you can use.
+Nothing's worse than trying to manhandle a lock when you're running late.
 If your lock is a hassle to use, you're more likely to leave it behind.

 bike lock - the evolution mini-7 is a tough u-lock, but it's small enough to fit...